mhmgad/ExRules/README.md

  `sh scripts/download_large_data.sh`

-2. Import the project as maven project
+2. Import the project as maven project to intellij if needed